njam/citygml-to-3dtiles/README.md

 -----

 ### CLI Script
+The library provides an executable to convert files on the command line.
 To convert a CityGML XML file to a 3D Tileset with 10GB memory limit:
 ```
 node \